 Candidates for the Master's of Science in Applied Mathematics degree must pass two comprehensive examinations (Part I and Part II).
-Comprehensive examinations are offered twice per year, in the autumn and spring quarters, during last two weekends in October and April.
+Comprehensive examinations are offered twice per year, in the beginning of the autumn and spring quarters.
 The following applies to all but the Applied and Computational Mathematics concentration.

-Students should register with the graduate program director at the beginning of the quarter they plan to take the comprehensive examinations.
+Students should register with the graduate program director before the beginning of the quarter they plan to take the comprehensive examinations.